Home

 In summary, trekking gorillas in Bwindi entirely requires moderate level of fitness to have a complete adventure.
 With early preparation, it is possible to have a successful trek with these charming creatures in their natural habitat.

-When is the best time to Go Gorilla Trekking
+When is the Best time to Go Gorilla Trekking

 Gorilla trekking safaris can be done throughout the year.
 The hiking itself can be more arduous in the rainy seasons from April – May and in November, but at an altitude of 2000m and more, it can of course rain here at any time of the year.
 For more detail, see Uganda’s climate.